1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 Ottawa ON K1P 5P6

-21. What should I do if I have not received a confirmation after submitting my registration form?
+24. What should I do if I have not received a confirmation after submitting my registration form?

 If you have not received a confirmation after submitting your registration form, please verify your junk or spam folder.
 If you are still unable to find a confirmation, send us an email at PCCAgent@TobaccoClaimsCanada.ca.

-22. In the case of an estate, do all heirs have to fill out a registration form?
+25. In the case of an estate, do all heirs have to fill out a registration form?

 This means that each heir does not need to fill out their own registration forms or claim forms.

-24. What documents will I eventually need to submit a claim on someone’s behalf?
+27. What documents will I eventually need to submit a claim on someone’s behalf?

-Once the claims process begins, if you intend to submit a claim on behalf of someone else — whether the individual is alive or deceased — you will need to provide documents proving your legal authority to act on their behalf.
+Once the claims process begins, if you intend to submit a claim on behalf of someone else—whether the individual is alive or deceased—you will need to provide documents proving your legal authority to act on their behalf.

 The required documents vary depending on:

-• The reason you are acting on their behalf (e.g., executor, administrator, guardian, attorney under Power of Attorney);
+the reason you are acting on their behalf (e.g., executor, administrator, guardian, attorney under Power of Attorney).

 Examples of Supporting Documents that will be required include:

-• Proof of death, such as a:
+Proof of death, such as a:

-• Death Certificate;
+Death Certificate;

-• Medical Certificate of Death;
+Medical Certificate of Death; or

-• Statement of Death from a funeral service provider.
+Statement of Death from a funeral service provider.

-• Legal documents showing you are authorized to act for the estate, such as:
+Legal documents showing you are authorized to act for the estate, such as:

-• Grant of Probate (if there is a Will);
+Grant of Probate (if there is a Will);

-• Grant of Administration (if there is no Will);
+Grant of Administration (if there is no Will);

-• Other equivalent documents, depending on the province or territory.
+other equivalent documents, depending on the province or territory.

-If the PCC-Claimant is still alive:
+If the Tobacco-Victim is still alive:

-• Documents showing your legal authority to act on their behalf, such as:
+Documents showing your legal authority to act on their behalf, such as:

-• Power of Attorney;
+Power of Attorney;

-• Proof of Guardianship;
+Proof of Guardianship;

-• Other similar documents based on provincial/territorial requirements
+other similar documents based on provincial/territorial requirements.

 Further details and specific document requirements will be outlined in the Claim Forms, which will be posted to this website once the claims process begins.